Period Fetish

 The cultural backdrop

-Menstruation has carried unusually potent symbolic and taboo weight across cultures for millennia, which is part of what later observers thought could fuel an erotic charge.
-The biblical Book of Leviticus prescribed ritual impurity for the menstruating woman, and the anthropologist Mary Douglas, in Purity and Danger (1966), influentially framed such rules as a society's way of policing the boundary between the clean and the polluting.
-Wikipedia's survey of culture and menstruation documents how widely menstrual blood has been coded as simultaneously dangerous and powerful.
-For a minority of people, a cue marked so heavily as forbidden can acquire the opposite valence and become a source of arousal, a pattern the clinical literature recognises across many taboo-laden stimuli.
+Menstruation has carried unusually potent symbolic and taboo weight across cultures for millennia, part of what later observers thought could fuel an erotic charge.
+The biblical Book of Leviticus prescribes ritual impurity for the menstruating woman, and the anthropologist Mary Douglas, in Purity and Danger (1966), influentially framed such rules as a society's way of policing the boundary between the clean and the polluting.
+Douglas herself touched on menstruation only briefly, but her account of pollution as "matter out of place" became the standard lens for the disgust and shame attached to menstrual blood.
+Wikipedia's survey of culture and menstruation documents how widely the substance has been coded as both dangerous and powerful.
+For a minority of people, a cue marked so heavily as forbidden can acquire the opposite valence and become a source of arousal, a pattern clinicians recognise across many taboo-laden stimuli.

 Clinical lineage